AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 ## Building the API

 In order to use the chatbot, we need to build an API that will handle the requests and responses.
-We will use FastAPI for this purpose.
+We will use FastAPI with uvicorn for this purpose.

 We have to keep in mind that the API is going to be deployed, so we need to make sure that all the needed packages are installed and that the routing is correct.